TomNikoloff/TomNikoloff/README.md

 # 👋 Hi, I'm Tom Nikoloff

 I'm a full-stack developer based in the UK with 3+ years of hands-on experience building scalable, user-focused web applications.
 I started my development journey during lockdown and quickly transitioned from hobbyist to professional.
-By April 2022, I landed my first dev role — and I’ve been all-in ever since.
+By April 2022, I landed my first dev role and I’ve been all-in ever since.

 ## 🔧 What I Do

-I work across the full stack but thrive in frontend development — building intuitive, responsive UIs with clean architecture and thoughtful UX.
+I work across the full stack but thrive in frontend development.
+Building intuitive, responsive UIs with clean architecture and thoughtful UX.
 I lead development on a fully custom CRM system, contribute to API and database layers, and am currently building a new factfind platform using **React**, **Tailwind CSS**, and **Express.js**.

 ---